Particular/docs.particular.net/servicecontrol/audit-instances/index.md

 When using ServiceControl Management to create a new ServiceControl instance, a connected ServiceControl Audit instance is automatically created.
 Using PowerShell, create the ServiceControl instance first, then the ServiceControl Audit instance.

 A single ServiceControl instance can have zero or more ServiceControl Audit secondary instances attached to it.
-ServiceInsight connects directly to the primary ServiceControl instance which will aggregate the data stored in all connected ServiceControl Audit instances.
+ServiceInsight connects directly to the primary ServiceControl instance, which will aggregate the data stored in all connected ServiceControl Audit instances.

 Connecting ServiceInsight directly to a ServiceControl Audit instance is not supported.